 Meh.
 I didn’t understand the purpose of this product as I didn’t find it massively moisturising, but it did feel nice under my eyes.
-It was only £1.50, but it’s just not a product I was wowed by.
+It just doesn’t have that ‘wow factor’ and seems pretty pointless.
+But at £1.50, I’m not complaining.

-I was so intrigued by e.l.f.’s Jelly Highglighters and at £6 per pot, these were hard to say no to.
+I was so intrigued by e.l.f.’s Jelly Highlighters and at £6 per pot, these were hard to say no to.

 Hydrating Gel Mask

 Another product which seems to have vanished from the website is the Hydrating Gel Mask, which I got for £4.33.

 It has a lightweight texture and a clean(?) smell.
 I’m not sure how else to describe its scent, but it’s pleasant.
 You put the mask on your face for about 10 minutes and then wipe away the excess product, leaving your skin hydrated and nourished.

 This isn’t my favourite product from e.l.f. but it’s good at giving your skin a moisture boost.

 I can’t resist getting a lipstick whenever I buy makeup because I love trying out different shades and formulas.
 I’m normally a matte girl, so I opted for this satin lipstick in the colour ‘Touch of Nude’.